Ludmila of Bohemia: Ludmila and Drahomíra

 Wenceslaus' mother, Drahomíra, became jealous of Ludmila's influence over Wenceslaus.
 She had two noblemen, Tunna and Gommon (probably of Frankish or Varangian descent) murder Ludmila in Tetín, and part of Ludmila's narrative states that she was strangled with her veil.
 Initially, Ludmila was buried at St. Michael's at Tetín.

 Ludmila was canonized shortly after her death.
 As part of the process of canonization, in 925 Wenceslaus moved her remains to St. George's Basilica, Prague.
 She is venerated as a patroness of Bohemia.
 She is considered to be a patron saint of Bohemia, converts, duchesses, those with problems with in-laws, and widows.
 Her feast day is celebrated on September 16.

 Antonín Dvořák composed his oratorio Saint Ludmila between September 1885 and May 1886.
 The work was commissioned by the publisher Littleton for the Leeds Festival.

 Interesting facts

-A direct descendant of Saint Ludmilla is Cardinal Christoph Schönborn, Archbishop of Vienna.
+A direct descendant of Saint Ludmila is Cardinal Christoph Schönborn, Archbishop Emeritus of Vienna.